Bray-D/MOSFET-Controller/README.md

 Any voltage lower than 6V will not power the MCU correctly.
 - In low power mode, current draw is 300 uA.
 - Two wire input (one ground, one trigger) allows for stable triggering and external ground reference.
-- Input voltage should not exceed 5V.
+- Wakeup voltage should not exceed 5V.
 At least 4V is recommended for stability.
 - Input signal wakes MCU on falling edge.
 - High power design allows PCB to withstand 15A of continuous current.
 - Able to withstand ~25A of peak current during motor startup.
 - Programmed through SPI.
+(Any in depth characteristics should be taken from the ATtiny85 datasheet.)